GIANTCRAB/gitlabby-dockerish-laravel/README.md

 ## Continuous Deployment

-There are two types of deployment techniques that are commonly used, a push and pull.
-A push configuration requires the remote endpoint to be a Git server whereas a pull configuration would only require SSH details.
-Nevertheless, there are different variables required for setting these deployments.
+There are two types of deployment techniques that are commonly used, a push or a pull.
+A push configuration requires a remote endpoint that must be a a Git server, whereas a pull configuration only require SSH details.
+However, there are different variables needed to configure these files.

 ### Push configuration

-Copy the following files and drop them in your Laravel base repository:
+Copy and drop the following files in your GitLab repository:

 * .env.gitlab-testing
 * .gitlab-ci.yml